-settlement of the constitution.
-They now find, that the spirit of civil liberty, though at first connected with religious fanaticism, could purge itself from that pollution, and appear under a more genuine and engaging aspect; a friend to toleration, and an encourager of all the enlarged and generous sentiments that do honour to human nature.
-They may observe, that the popular claims could stop at a proper period; and after retrenching the high claims of prerogative, could still maintain a due respect to monarchy, to nobility, and to all ancient institutions.
-Above all, they must be sensible, that the very principle, which made the strength of their party, and from which it derived its chief authority, has now deserted them, and gone over to their antagonists.
+There are many invincible arguments which should induce the malecontent party to acquiesce entirely in the present settlement of the constitution.
+They now find, that the spirit of civil liberty, though at first connected with religious fanaticism, could purge itself from that pollution, and appear under a more genuine and engaging aspect; a friend to toleration, and encourager of all the enlarged and generous sentiments that do honour to human nature.
+They may observe, that the popular claims could stop at a proper period; and, after retrenching the high claims of prerogative. could still maintain a due respect to monarchy, the nobility, and to all ancient institutions.
+Above all, they must be sensible, that the very principle which made the strength of their party, and from which it derived its chief authority, has now deserted them, and gone over to their antagonists.
 The plan of liberty is settled; its happy effects are proved by experience; a long tract of time has given it stability; and whoever would attempt to overturn it, and to recall the past government or abdicated family, would, besides other more criminal imputations, be exposed, in their turn, to the reproach of faction and innovation.
-While they peruse the history of past events, they ought to reflect, both that those rights of the crown are long since annihilated, and that the tyranny, and violence, and oppression, to which they often gave rise, are ills, from which the established liberty of the constitution has now at last happily protected the people.
-These reflections will prove a better security to our freedom and privileges, than to deny, contrary to the clearest evidence of facts, that such regal powers ever had an existence.
-There is not a more effectual method of betraving a cause, than to lay the stress of the argument on a wrong place, and by disputing an untenable post, enure the adversaries to success and victory.
+While they peruse the history of past events, they ought to reflect, both that those rights of the crown are long since annihilated, and that the tyranny, and violence, and oppression, to which they often give rise, are ills from which the established liberty of the constitution has now at last happily protected the people.
+These reflections will prove a better security to our freedom and privileges than to deny, contrary to the clearest evidence of facts, that such regal powers ever had an existence.
+There is not a more effectual method of betraying a cause than to lay the stress of the argument on a wrong place, and, by disputing an untenable post, inure the adversaries to success and victory.